sco1/skyportal/README.md

 1. See [Data Sources](#data-sources) for valid options

 ## Data Sources
+**NOTE:** Your chosen API provides a lot of interesting information in the state vector provided for each aircraft.
+Depending on the level of congestion in your query area, may be more data than can fit into RAM (See: [Known Limitations](#known-limitations)).

 ### OpenSky-Network - `"opensky"`
 Query the [OpenSky Network](https://opensky-network.org/) API.
 This requires a user account to be created & credentials added to `secrets.py`.

 Information on their REST API can be found [here](https://openskynetwork.github.io/opensky-api/rest.html).

 ### ADSB.lol - `"adsblol"`
-Query the [ADSB.lol](https://adsb.lol/).
+Query the [ADSB.lol](https://adsb.lol/) API.
 This currently does not require user authentication.

 Information on their REST API can be found [here](https://api.adsb.lol/docs).

-**NOTE:** This API provides a lot of interesting information in the state vector provided for each aircraft.
-Depending on the level of congestion in your query area, may be more data than can fit into RAM (See: [Known Limitations](#known-limitations)).
+### Flightradar24 - `"fr24"`
+Query the [Flightradar24](https://www.flightradar24.com) API.
+This requires a user account to be created & credentials added to `secrets.py`.

+Information on their REST API can be found [here](https://fr24api.flightradar24.com/docs).
+Skyportal utilizes the [Live Flight Positions Light](https://fr24api.flightradar24.com/docs/endpoints/overview#live-flight-positions-light) endpoint.

 ### Proxy API - `"proxy"`
 Query a user-specified proxy server using the URL and API key provided in `secrets.py`.